 Weigh each of the pros and cons to make your best decision.

-Getting as much as possible for your RV may be the most important factor for you.
+- Getting as much as possible for your RV is the most important factor for you.
 This is especially true if you need to sell your RV for financial reasons – say you lost a job, or have unexpected medical expenses.

-But, if you have the time, energy, patience, and resources to sell your RV, you may even enjoy the process of finding the right buyer and getting maximum return for your RV.
+- You have the time, energy, patience, and resources to sell your RV.
+Hey, you may even enjoy the process of finding the right buyer and getting maximum return for your RV.
 Maybe you’ll even make a buddy when you meet up in that Walmart parking lot for a walkthrough.

-If you’re on the fence about selling the RV yourself, you can always try it out, and if it doesn’t work out, or it’s not for you, you can try one of the other two options.
+If you’re on the fence about selling the RV yourself, you can always try it out.
+If it doesn’t work out, or it’s not for you, you can try one of the other two options.

 Should I Consign My RV?

-Sometimes time really is money.
-You may consign your RV if you don’t have the time and resources to prep, list, field calls, haggle, etc, and potentially making a little less is worth the many hours you’ll get back in your life.
+- You value time more than money.
+Consigning is a great solution if you don’t have the time and resources to prep, list, field calls, haggle, etc. For you potentially making a little less is worth the many hours you’ll get back in your life.

 Read more about how consigning your RV works or fill out a consignment form to get started today.